-Learn if your property is at risk, how to reduce the spread of oak wilt in a forested area, how to know if a yard tree has oak wilt and much more.
+Learn if your property is at risk, how to reduce the spread of oak wilt in a forested area, how to know if a tree has oak wilt and much more.

 Oak wilt is widespread in southern Wisconsin but in much of northern Wisconsin it is still a new and uncommon disease.

 Dead oak trees can serve as excellent den trees for wildlife.
 Oaks do not decay as quickly as aspen, birch and red maple, so they will provide shelter for wildlife for many years.
 Also, as oaks die, the site often becomes brushy for about 10 years.
 Warblers, grosbeaks, cuckoos, cardinals, grouse, rabbits, deer and shrews will be attracted to the brushy area.
-Brown creepers may nest under the bark falling off of dead trees.
+Brown creepers may nest under the bark falling off dead trees.
 Dead trees will also supply insects for birds, and large dead trees may provide perches for raptors.

 Are you thinking of building on a wooded lot?
 Learn how to protect your trees from oak wilt.

 Leaves will wilt and drop from the upper canopy first.
 Symptoms progress down the tree rapidly.
 Infected leaves wilt rapidly and drop to the ground in summer.
 Wilting symptoms are observed from June through September, most commonly in July and August.

 Unlike normal leaf fall, the leaves of infected trees drop to the ground when they are still partially green.
 The symptoms of oak wilt are similar to those of other pest, disease and abiotic issues.
 A symptomatic tree should be sampled and examined by a laboratory for proper diagnosis, especially if active management is being considered.

 Find out if your tree has oak wilt

 - Contact a local urban forestry consultant/arborist